RishabhKumar5010/Misc/k-largest/README.md

 This is a short simple algorithm to understand, alter, upgrade or copy-paste in your code.

-**It calculates, the kth largest element in an array without creating a new instance of the array, and is quite optimised for repeatating elements**
+**It calculates, the kth largest element in an array without creating a new instance of the array, and is quite optimised for repeating elements**

 This code's performance in itself could be improved further, by using a linked list to store the array\
 and merging the repeatation optimisation step right into the inner loop.